 A variety of sample types can be analyzed by inductively coupled plasma optical emission spectroscopy (ICP-OES), including aqueous and organic liquid and solid samples.
-These have to be brought into a state that the ICP and the instrument as a whole can process for elemental analysis.
+These have to be brought into a state that the ICP-OES instrument as a whole can process for elemental analysis.
 The most typical sample form is a liquid.
-A liquid sample is introduced using a peristaltic pump to ensure constant flow.
-Commonly, a high-speed flow of gas (usually argon) is used to shatter small droplets of liquid into an aerosol.
+A liquid sample is introduced using a peristaltic pump to ensure constant, stable flow.
+Commonly, a nebulizer uses a high-speed flow of gas (usually argon) to shatter small droplets of liquid into an aerosol.
 This aerosol is then introduced into a spray chamber which removes the larger droplets.
-Only the fine aerosol is allowed to enter the plasma.
-Solid samples are typically ablated into small particles either using a laser or spark ablation system and then transported directly to the plasma.
+Only the aerosol is then transported to the plasma.
+Solid samples are typically ablated into small particles either using a laser or spark ablation system and then transported directly to the plasma by a carrier gas.

-Samples analyzed by ICP-OES cover many application areas, including those in the environmental, metallurgical, geological, petrochemical, pharmaceutical, materials, food safety, and other fields.
+Samples analyzed by ICP-OES cover many application areas, including those in the environmental, metallurgical, geological, petrochemical, pharmaceutical, materials, and food safety.

 Aqueous samples can be introduced into a plasma directly, and often without dilution.
 They are typically acidified with nitric acid (HNO3) to ensure that their elemental components remain in solution.
-A standard sample introduction system usually consists of a concentric nebulizer and a cyclonic spray chamber.
-With regards to particles in solution, a standard nebulizer can handle particle sizes of up to one third of the capillary diameter.
+A standard sample introduction system for this sample type usually consists of a concentric nebulizer and a cyclonic spray chamber.
+With regards to particles in solution, a nebulizer can typically handle particle sizes up to one third of the capillary diameter without becoming blocked.

-When the amount of dissolved solids in a sample (e.g., in waste or sea water, metallurgical digests) rises above a certain level (>3%), either the sample needs to be diluted or specific sample introduction components, which have a high solids tolerance need to be used for analysis.
+When the amount of dissolved solids in a sample (e.g., in waste or sea water, metallurgical digests) rises above a certain level (typically >3%), either the sample needs to be diluted or specific sample introduction components, which have a high solids tolerance, need to be used for analysis.
 A typical high-solids sample introduction system is comprised of a parallel path nebulizer and wide bore torch center tube to prevent blockage due to crystallization of salts, either at the tip of the nebulizer or at the center tube.
 A baffled spray chamber is also used to reduce the matrix load (the amount of sample transported to the plasma) on the plasma.
-When analyzing samples with even higher percentages of dissolved solids (>15%), a sheath gas must be used to prevent complete plugging of the center tube.
+When analyzing samples with even higher percentages of dissolved solids (>15%), a sheath gas must be used to prevent complete blockage of the center tube.
 It is also good practice to use a ceramic rather than a quartz torch, because quartz has a tendency to undergo devitrification, leading to faster wear of the ICP torch, especially if the sample contains high concentrations of group I or group II elements.

 One challenge with ICP-OES sample preparation is the analysis of samples containing toxic elements such as arsenic, mercury, antinomy and selenium.
 These samples are common in environmental, biological, and food samples; furthermore, regulations require lower limits of detection for toxic elements year after year to ensure that their contamination levels are maintained at an absolute minimum.

 Analysis of samples containing toxic elements can be enhanced by the use of a hydride generation sample introduction system.
 This is due to the chemical properties of these elements, which enable the formation of volatile gaseous hydrides when reacted with reducing agents such as sodium borohydride.
 These gaseous hydrides can be separated from the liquid sample and introduced into the plasma.
 The removal of the liquid portion of the sample concentrates the analyte, reduces plasma loading, and removes interfering species, which in turn reduces the background signal and increases sensitivity.

-Because solid samples cannot be introduced into the plasma directly, they must be either transferred into the plasma using an accessory technique (e.g., electrothermal vaporization, laser ablation), or they must be made into a solution.
+Because solid samples cannot be introduced into the plasma directly, they must be either transferred into the plasma using a solid-sample accessory (e.g., electrothermal vaporization, laser ablation), or they must be dissolved or digested into a solution.
 The main techniques used to dissolve solids are acid digestion and fusion.

 Acid digestion usually involves the dissolution of a sample in a hot acid, or a mixture of hot acids.
 Heating acids is performed on a hot plate, or by using a microwave digestion system that employs pressurized vessels to produce even higher reaction temperatures.

 Acid digestion of soils and sludges is one example of solid sample preparation for ICP-OES.
-The analysis of soils, sediments, and other soil-like solid materials is needed in order to monitor the land used for crop growth.
-Nutrient levels and the presence of toxic elements are monitored so that groundwater sources are protected from contamination, and decisions can be made regarding future land use and contamination site cleanup.
+The analysis of soils is needed in order to monitor the land used for crop growth.
+Nutrient levels and the presence of toxic elements are monitored so that crop growth can be monitored and application of the correct dosage of fertilizer can take place.

-The digestion or extraction of soil samples is performed with aqua regia, which is a solution composed of nitric and hydrochloric acid at a 1:3 ratio.
+The digestion or extraction of soil samples can be performed with aqua regia, which is a solution composed of nitric and hydrochloric acid at a 1:3 ratio.
 This solution is capable of releasing most elements from the soil.

-If the soil (or other sample types like plant material) contains high concentrations of silicon dioxide, then hydrofluoric acid (HF) is added to the digestion protocol.
+If a total digestion of the soil is required, then hydrofluoric acid (HF) is added to the digestion protocol.
 HF is not only highly corrosive and toxic: it also dissolves glassware used in the process of sample preparation and introduction into the ICP-OES.
 In such cases, a special sample introduction system, which is inert to HF, must be used.

-For samples that contain high amounts of organic material, (e.g., food), hydrogen peroxide is added during digestion because it accelerates the dissolution process by raising the sample core temperature.
+For samples that contain high amounts of organic material, e.g., food, hydrogen peroxide can be added during digestion to accelerate the dissolution process.
 For the digestion of plastic material, a strong oxidizing agent such as sulfuric acid is applied; however, many resulting sulfates are insoluble.

 The analysis of organic samples is typically not a straightforward process.
 Because of the physical properties of these samples, plasma stability can be adversely affected.
 Parameters that influence the plasma's overall performance include the volatility and viscosity of the organic sample.
 To overcome such obstacles, a special sample introduction system is used, which employs a baffled spray chamber and a less efficient nebulizer (e.g., V-groove nebulizer).
 A small bore torch center tube is used to reduce the load on the plasma.
 Typical organic ICP-OES applications include the analysis of oils and greases for wear metals and additives, the composition of petrochemicals at refineries, and purity determination of paints and inks.

 The majority of organic samples can be prepared by carrying out by a simple dilution, however some physical properties such as viscosity and density must be considered.
 As a result, sample dilutions are always carried out by weight.
 For calibration, oil-based stock standards are used.
-Prior to dilution in a suitable solvent, the organic sample is homogenized by sonication.
+Prior to dilution in a suitable solvent, the organic sample is homogenized.
 The solvent is then spiked with an internal standard.
 To ensure that differences in viscosity are minimized, the final solutions of samples and standards contain the same percentage of oil.

 A plasma that contains an organic solvent will appear green due to the emission of carbon and carbon species (C, C2, CN).
 The edges of the plasma are also more clearly defined when compared to those of aqueous plasmas.
-This green light may interfere with signals emanating from other analytes, and especially alkali elements that emit light in the visible region (400–800 nm).
+The emissions from carbon-based molecules may interfere with signals emitted from other analytes, and especially alkali elements that emit light in the visible region of the spectrum.

 To reduce the carbon emissions, compressed air can be added to the argon gas of the plasma, helping to convert carbon species into oxides such as carbon monoxide and carbon dioxide.
-Unfortunately, adding compressed air to the plasma gas also means introducing a strong carbon oxide spectrum and disrupting the trace analysis of wavelengths below 240 nm.
-Therefore, it is not a universal solution for avoiding interferences from organic matrices.
+This helps reduce these interferences in the visible region and improve sensitivity for group I and group II elements.

-Volatile samples have the tendency to develop a very dense aerosol when nebulized.
-This dense aerosol poses a threat to plasma stability and can even extinguish a plasma.
+Volatile samples have the tendency to develop a very dense aerosol when nebulized and increase the pressure in the spray chamber.
+This can cause plasma instability and can even extinguish a plasma.
 To introduce a very volatile sample (e.g., gasoline) into the plasma, certain countermeasures must be applied.
 One option is to dilute the sample with a less volatile solvent.
 However, this also reduces the detection capacity of the method.
 Another solution is to cool down the sample with the help of a cooled spray chamber, thus reducing volatility.
 In so doing, the vapor pressure of the sample is reduced, resulting in greater plasma stability.
 Also, the application of a low flow nebulizer can reduce the load of aerosol reaching the plasma, increasing plasma stability.

 Highly viscous samples (e.g., plant oils, lubricating oils) must be diluted prior to analysis; alternately, they may be heated before and during sample introduction to reduce their viscosity.
 Heating of the sample introduction components can take place in the same unit that is used for cooling of volatile samples, however, this is not always practical as the heating of the sample takes place only in the spray chamber.
-Dilution of viscous organic samples is typically performed using an organic solvent (e.g., xylene, kerosene, white spirit) with a dilution factor of 1:10.
-Because the solvent increases the volatility of the sample, the specific sample introduction components mentioned above need to be used.
+Dilution of viscous organic samples is typically performed using an organic solvent (e.g., xylene, kerosene) with a dilution factor of 1:10.

 Learn how elements and their isotopes provide information about sample origin and identity in our library of applications notes, scientific posters, webinars, and more.